thehappycheese/uiua-keypad/README.md

 # Uiua Keypad (unofficial)

+> Hold ctrl key to move cursor when inserting a glyph.

 Note that this extension is not supported by the Uiua language developers.
 The language is not stable, so please be patient if this extension is out of date.